 6. You also have options for long-distance travel

 However, you can actually save even more money by choosing to travel either by bus or train.
 Malaysia has quite a number of reliable express highway buses and trains that can get you from one city to the next in relative comfort.
-The buses are the cheapest option but they can take anywhere from a couple hours to half a day depending on the route.
+The buses are the cheapest option but they can take anywhere from a couple of hours to half a day depending on the route.
 Trains are much faster but also a tiny bit more expensive.
 The only thing to note about taking the train is that the AC is always on full blast so it can feel like the Arctic in there.
 Make sure to bring a jacket!

 7. A road trip is also an affordable option